First batch of five Rafale jets to arrive in India on July 29

 "IAF aircrew and ground crew have undergone comprehensive training on the aircraft, including its highly advanced weapons systems and are fully operational now.
 Post arrival, efforts will focus on operationalisation of the aircraft at the earliest," the IAF said.

-Official sources said the the Rafale jets are likely to be deployed in the Ladakh sector as part of the IAF''s efforts to enhance its operational capabilities along the Line of Actual Control with China in view of the border row with the country.
+Official sources said the Rafale jets are likely to be deployed in the Ladakh sector as part of the IAF's efforts to enhance its operational capabilities along the Line of Actual Control with China in view of the border row with the country.

 In a separate statement, the IAF said the top commanders of the force will take stock of the current operational scenario and deployments at a three-day conference here beginning Wednesday.